 “I take up my pen in the year of grace 17__ and go back to the time when my father kept up the Admiral Benbow in and the brown old seaman with the sabre cut first took up his lodging under our roof.”

-The year is not specific, and other facts are left deliberately vague, which helps us get lost into the story.
+The year is not specific, and other facts are left deliberately vague, which helps us get lost in the story.

 The same can be said for Mary Shelley’s Frankenstein, and many other novels in French and English.
 The same lack of detail which would make a terrible news story makes an enchanting fantasy.